danielefadda/gpi_dashboard/README.md

 If you use our code for the dashboard, please cite our paper:

-Fadda, D., Pappalardo, L., and Voukelatou, V. (2022).
+Fadda, D., Giannotti, F., Pappalardo, L., and Voukelatou, V. (2022).
 An interactive dashboard for monitoring and understanding peace through time.

 `@article{fadda2022dashboard, `<br/>
   `title={ An interactive dashboard for monitoring and understanding peace through time},` <br/>
-  `author={Fadda, Daniele, Lappalardo, Luca, and Voukelatou, Vasiliki},` <br/>
+  `author={Fadda, Daniele, Giannotti, F., Pappalardo, Luca, and Voukelatou, Vasiliki},` <br/>
  ` year={2022}
 } `